scilus/scil-documentation/source/our_tools/flows.rst

          -w tractometry_flow_test/work -resume

 Parameters:
-  - :bash:`--input`: direction of our data
+  - :bash:`--input`: directory of our data
   - :bash:`--use_provided_centroids`: Use the provided pre-computed centroids from rbx_flow rather than using automatic computation
-  - :bash:`--output_dir`: direction where results will be generate
+  - :bash:`--output_dir`: directory where results will be generated
-  - :bash:`-with-singularity`: direction of singularity we want to use
+  - :bash:`-with-singularity`: directory of singularity we want to use
-  - :bash:`-w`: direction where work will be generate
+  - :bash:`-w`: directory where work will be generated
   - :bash:`-resume`: use the results already created in the work if the command has already been executed

 For more details about tractometry_flow use the command: